virajpandya/sapphire/README.md

 # sapphire
-sapphire is a framework for modeling the dynamical phase space evolution of galaxy populations.
-The code is written from scratch entirely in JAX (Bradbury et al. 2018) using the diffrax differential equation solver package (Kidger 2022), making it end-to-end differentiable and GPU-parallelized.
-It is designed to be modular, numerically robust and Bayesian. sapphire is the culmination of work led by Viraj Pandya during his PhD thesis ([Pandya et al. 2021](https://escholarship.org/uc/item/9xc1v7c9), comprising [Pandya et al. 2020](https://ui.adsabs.harvard.edu/abs/2020ApJ...905....4P/abstract) and [Pandya et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.508.2979P/abstract)) and NASA Hubble Prize Postdoctoral Fellowship ([Pandya et al. 2023](https://ui.adsabs.harvard.edu/abs/2023ApJ...956..118P/abstract), Pandya et al. 2026) with the goal of transforming galaxy formation into an interpretable precision science.
+sapphire is a is a modular, automatically differentiable, multi-GPU-parallelized, open-source framework for evolving and understanding galaxy populations as dynamical systems.
+The code is written from scratch entirely in JAX (Bradbury et al. 2018) using the diffrax differential equation solver package (Kidger 2022). sapphire bridges astrophysics, cosmology, numerics, dynamics and statistics in new ways to enable:
+- sensitivity analysis for galaxy astrophysics with Jacobians
+- gradient descent with adam for efficient parameter optimization
+- fast, exact Fisher uncertainty forecasts
+- Bayesian inference with Hamiltonian Monte Carlo
+- multi-GPU training set generation for implicit likelihood inference
+- interpretable emulation of cosmological simulations
+- hybrid physics-informed, data-driven galaxy formation modeling
+- ... and more coming soon

-Figure 1 from Pandya et al. (2026) provides a schematic overview of the interdisciplinary dynamical systems approach taken by sapphire to enable hybrid physics-informed, data-driven modeling of galaxy formation.
+Figure 1 from Pandya et al. (2026) provides a schematic overview of the interdisciplinary dynamical systems approach to galaxy evolution taken by sapphire.

 <img width="3200" height="1800" alt="pandya26_sapphire" src="https://github.com/user-attachments/assets/38b18df2-c097-4518-add2-f3493a2d948b" />